 The generic name is from the Greek leon (‘lion’) and podion (‘foot’).
 When he named the genus, Scottish botanist Robert Brown (1773-1858) was presumably referring to the fuzzy bracts, which somewhat resemble a lion’s paw.

 Leontopodium ochroleucum has several stems, to 15 cm tall.
 The stem leaves are covered in a dense layer of white or grey heairs, while the basal leaves are green, slightly downy or sometimes glabrous.
-This species grows in grassy areas or on stony slopes, between 2,200 and 5,000 metres altitude, from southern Russia south through Sinkiang and Mongolia to Tibet and Ladakh.
+This species grows in grassy areas or on stony slopes, between 2,200 and 5,000 m altitude, from southern Russia south through Sinkiang and Mongolia to Tibet and Ladakh.

 Leontopodium ochroleucum, Pang, Ladakh.
 (Photo copyright © by Kaj Halberg)